Information

-Area guide: Here are the best places to live in Costa Blanca.
+Area guide: The best places to live in Costa Blanca.

 Costa Blanca stretches over 200 kilometers along the Mediterranean Sea, from Pilar de la Horadada in the south to Denia in the north.
 The name means "the white coast" and comes from the long beaches with white sand.
 This is an active housing market throughout the year, with everything from coastal apartments to inland villas – and with Alicante province having the most Blue Flag beaches in all of Spain.
 Whether you are looking for a permanent home, holiday home or an investment, you must first decide on one thing: North or South?
 The differences are greater than you might think.